DIVERSITY, EQUITY, & INCLUSION IN THE VC INDUSTRY

 The engine that powers VC firms

-Most research on the VC industry has only looked at investment professionals.
-We looked at the composition of the entire workforce, including support positions that are critical to firms' success.
+Most research on the VC industry only focuses on investment professionals.
+We covered the composition of the entire workforce, including support positions that are critical to a firm’s operations and success.

 Use the filters to explore the demographic breakdown in various functions in the VC industry.